saurav-dhait/Py-online-interpreter/README.md

     ```bash
     python main.py
     ```
-    After the above command the flask server will start.
+    After the executing the above command , Flask server will start.
     The app will be accessible at `http://localhost:5000` by default.

 ## Usage